 How much tax you pay on your super benefit payment when you cash your super before the age of 60 depends on:

 - The size of your super benefit.
 Assuming you have reached your preservation age, the first $205,000 for the 2018/2019 year (or the first $200,000 for the 2017/2018 year) of your taxable component, is tax-free when taken as a lump sum, except for certain benefits paid to some public servants.
 The tax-free limit of $205,000 (or $200,000) is known as the low-rate cap, and is an indexed lifetime limit (and is not a renewable limit that you can use afresh each time you take a super lump sum).
 Note that the low-rate cap is indexed each year.
-For the 2016/2017 and 2015/2016 years, the low-rate cap was $195,000, and for the 2014/2015 year, the low-rate cap was $185,000.
-For more information about the taxable component of a super benefit, see SuperGuide article The tax treatment of super benefits and the proportioning rule
+For more information about the taxable component of a super benefit, see SuperGuide article The tax treatment of super benefits and the proportioning rule.

 - Whether you receive a benefit from a taxed source or an untaxed source.
 You pay more tax when you receive a super benefit from an untaxed source — about 10 per cent of all superannuation accounts are from an untaxed source, and relate to benefits from older public sector super schemes (now closed to new members).
 The tax applicable to super benefits from an untaxed source is higher and more complicated (for more information, see Table 4 in the SuperGuide article Super tax tables: When UNDER 60 years of age).

 Important: Regardless of your age, investment earnings derived from pension assets financing your super pension (in retirement phase) are tax-exempt.
-Note that since 1 July 2017, the earnings on assets financing a transition-to-retirement pension (TRIP) are no longer exempt from tax (such an income stream will not be considered to be in retirement phase): instead earnings will be subject to 15% tax (for more information on TRIPs, see SuperGuide article Super pensions: Reviewing the merits of keeping a TRIP.
+Note that since 1 July 2017, the earnings on assets financing a transition-to-retirement pension (TRIP) are no longer exempt from tax (such an income stream will not be considered to be in retirement phase): instead earnings will be subject to 15% tax (for more information on TRIPs, see SuperGuide article Guide to transition to retirement pensions.

-Note: The other main exception to tax-exempt pension income applies to certain related party investments held by SMSFs, where income from those assets may be treated as non-arms-length income (NALI) and taxed at the highest marginal tax rate: for more information on NALI, see SuperGuide article SMSF investment: Can I invest my super money in my own company).
+Note: The other main exception to tax-exempt pension income applies to certain related party investments held by SMSFs, where income from those assets may be treated as non-arms-length income (NALI) and taxed at the highest marginal tax rate: for more information on NALI, see SuperGuide article SMSF investment rules: What every trustee should know).

 Reminder: Super pension earnings are not the same thing as super benefit payments you receive.